rticommunity/rticonnextdds-connector-py/docs/data.rst

 .. testcode::

-   for sample in input.valid_data_iterator:
+   for sample in input.samples.valid_data_iter:
       point_element = sample.get_dictionary("my_point_sequence[1]")

 The ``__getitem__`` operator can be used to obtain arrays and sequences:

 .. testcode::

-    for sample in input.valid_data_iterator:
+    for sample in input.samples.valid_data_iter:
         point_sequence = sample["my_point_sequence"]
         # point is a list